fizzbee-io/website/content/posts/formal-methods-wire-transfer.md

 When testing an implementation, we often test with a single value.
 However, with FizzBee, you specify the possible values, and the model checker explores all combinations.

-In this example, you select an amount to transfer from the range 0 to 100. `any` is one of two keywords used to specify non-determinism.
+In this example, you select an amount to transfer from the range 0 to 100. `oneof` is the keyword used to specify non-determinism.
 Syntactically, this is equivalent to a Python `for` statement, allowing you to rerun the same test with different amounts.

 The remaining code is straightforward: if Alice has the funds to transfer, the amount is deducted from her account and added to Bob’s.